Career Transitions has a long history of developing, managing, and administering programs for those with barriers to employment.

-Career Transitions provides one-on-one career counseling.
+Career Transitions provides one-on-one career coaching.
 We help people become self-sufficient, as we provide computer access for online career services and also assist with career exploration personally by appointment.

-Career Transition’s community education program offers job readiness for youth and adults through bookkeeping/payroll/Quickbooks training, HiSET/GED (high school equivalency) classes, general computer literacy, Microsoft Office courses, Certified Nursing Assistant (CNA) training, and driving skills for Class A Commercial Driver’s License (CDL).
-As a One Stop, we offer private spaces where customers or clients can use phone systems to communicate with employers and free access to computers, printers, scanner, and fax to communicate with potential employers.
+Career Transition’s community education program offers job readiness for youth and adults through SNAP Employment and Training (SNAP E&T), HiSET (high school equivalency) classes, Certified Nursing Assistant (CNA) training, Class A Commercial Driver’s License (CDL) training, and CPR/First Aid training.
+We offer private spaces where customers or clients can use phone systems to communicate with employers and free access to computers, printers, scanner, and fax to communicate with potential employers.